jerodestapa/jerod-blog/src/content/parts/hero.md

 # Hi, I'm Jerod.

-I build apps for web & mobile, fiddle with machine learning from time to time,</br>
-and write tech-focused case studies, white papers, and blog posts.
+I write books, case studies, and white papers.

 [More](./about)